 It is known that for the cases near the source, the magnetic point dipole approximation deviates from the more accurate loop field modes.
-To quantify this discrepancy, we show the analytical and semi-analytical solutions to the voltages induced in the receivers for coaxial and coplanar coil arrays in an infinite conductive homogeneous space.
+To quantify this discrepancy, we show the analytical and semi-analytical solutions to the voltages induced in the receivers for coaxial and coplanar coil arrays.